Skip to content

 This guide walks cloud operators through the end‑to‑end workflow for enabling the NetApp ONTAP backend in an OpenStack‑powered Kubernetes environment.
 It is opinionated toward day‑to‑day operators who need fast, repeatable steps rather than deep driver theory.

-The NetApp Volume Worker is a cinder-volume service that is configured to use the NetApp ONTAP driver.
+The NetApp Volume Worker is a cinder-volume service that is configured to use the Cinder NetApp ONTAP driver.
 This service is responsible for managing the creation, deletion, and management of volumes in the OpenStack environment.
 The NetApp Volume Worker is a stateful service that is deployed on a baremetal node that has access to the NetApp storage system.

 Parameter Description